codekikicode/codekikicode/README.md

 ## ☕ Let's Connect

-I'm always down to neuroscience, nanotech, AI, or herpetology (I love snakes!).
+I'm always down to chat neuroscience, nanotech, AI, or herpetology (I love snakes!).
-You can find me here or LinkedIn: https://www.linkedin.com/in/kiyali-ross-9bb48753 (profile under construction!).
+You can find me here or on Handshake: https://brooklyncuny.joinhandshake.com/profiles/d44kxv.

 > "There's nothing new under the sun, but there are new suns." --Octavia Butler